 These pants are great for hiking or backpacking in predominantly dry climates.
 They handle a wide range of temperatures well, but we found that they are not suited for damp or wet conditions.
-They also make a good work pant and are an all around, do almost anything pant; they certainly don't look like a specialty hiking pant and the convertible zipper is fairly well camouflaged when in pants mode.
+They also make a good work pant and are an all around, do almost anything pant; they certainly don't look like a specialty hiking pant, and the convertible zipper camouflages well when in pants mode.

 The Liberators converted to shorts during a toasty afternoon spring hike up the upper cascade falls trail near Ouray.
 While it was too hot to leave the pant bottoms on, luckily we didn't have to!

-The Kuhl Liberator Convertible are a good pair of pants for hiking or doing almost any outdoor activity in.
-They are plenty versatile and durable for any climate as long as excessive wetness is not encountered.
+The Kuhl Liberator Convertible are a good pair of pants for hiking or doing almost any outdoor activity.
+They are plenty versatile and durable for any climate except for excessive wetness.
 They are very comfortable and are the only pant in our review to have the unique feature of incorporating a cotton blended fabric, something that had both pros (comfort, coolness) and cons (water absorption).
 Overall, it is a good pair of pants that we enjoy wearing and would recommend to just about anyone; just make sure that you try them on first.

 For the sake of speed and efficiency, and since he had long underwear on underneath, we decided not to convert the Liberator Convertibles to shorts for this quick river crossing.
 While the convertible option is very handy, it can often take longer finagling with the zippers and pant legs than one would like.